git-town/git-town/documentation/bash_cheatsheet.md

     echo false
   }
   ```
-* returning arrays from methods
+* returning arrays from functions

-  Methods can only return exit codes,
+  Functions can only return exit codes,
   no data structures.
   Use global variables to pass around arrays.

 ## String Lists

-Lists are the universal exchange format between unix programs.
+Lists are the universal exchange format between UNIX programs.
 They are normal strings containing items separated by a newline character.
 Unlike Bash arrays, lists allow to use the full power of the unix toolset for massaging them.